 - Patient care is done in the nearby University Hospital of Antwerp (Universitair Ziekenhuis Antwerpen, UZA), in which our researchers are active as well.
 See www.uza.be (in new window).

 - Our research group's site is in international English only 🇬🇧, except some entries in the Events section which may be in Dutch 🇧🇪 🇳🇱.

 Neurosciences is the study of the nervous system.
-Our research focuses on the sensory organs of the human head, and on the head and neck structures in which nerves play a major role: brain, nerves, eyes, ears, nose, teeth, tongue, and throat; and on the related health-issues.
+Our research focuses on the sensory organs of the human head, and on the head and neck structures in which nerves play a major role, such as: brain, eyes, ears, nose, teeth, tongue, and throat; and all related health-issues.

-This research includes fundamental, clinical, and translational research and development (R&D).
+This research consists of fundamental, translational, and clinical research and development (R&D).

 For a short description of each research topic, see the Research chapter on this website.
 More in-depth info for specialists can be found in our scientific publications.

 You could compare this to the field of engineering, which translates the theoretical laws of physics, chemistry, material sciences and math into all sorts of practical equipment and methods.
-Think of things like: cars, airplanes, machinery, electric and electronic devices, all sorts of radio-communication, building materials, chemical processes, fuels, plastics, metallurgy,..., in short, nearly everything we have in our civilised world.
+Think of things like: cars, airplanes, machinery, electric and electronic devices, radio-communication, building materials, industrial chemical processes, fuels, plastics, metallurgy,..., in short, nearly everything we have in our civilised world.

 The same applies to medical sciences.
-Fundamental (theoretical) research discovers the basic principles of how the human body works.
-And translational research develops practical therapies and health-care solutions from these basic laws.
+Fundamental (theoretical) research tries to discover the basic principles how the human body works.
+Translational research then develops practical therapies and health-care solutions from these basic laws.
 Next, clinical research tests the safety and effectiveness of these methods, so that doctors can use them in their daily practice.
 Thus translational research bridges the gap between theory and practice.